kodePhile/unify-framework/docs/Unify Page Language.md

 ## Overview
+edit page
 Unify Page Language (UPL), a feature of the Unify framework, is a language used for declaring a group of components and specifying the relationship between them.
 The basic unit of the language is a UPL descriptor which is used to declare a single component and its attribute values.
 Multiple of these units can be grouped together to define more complex components.

 <img src="images/descriptor.png" alt="Descriptor" width="560" align="center">

 Figure 1: UPL Descriptor Breakdown

-A descriptor is a string that begins with the exclamation symbol ‘!’ followed by a component type with optional instance ID (depending on component type) and a set of UPL attribute-value pairs.
-The component type and ID pair is separated by the ‘:’ symbol.
+A descriptor is a string that begins with the exclamation symbol ï¿½!ï¿½ followed by a component type with optional instance ID (depending on component type) and a set of UPL attribute-value pairs.
+The component type and ID pair is separated by the ï¿½:ï¿½ symbol.
 An attribute and value pair is also separated by the same symbol.
 All pairs are separated by any whitespace symbol.
 An attribute can have different types of values some of which are specified by special tokens.
-Special tokens begin with the ‘$’ symbol followed by a reserved character, an opening brace, content string and finally a closing brace.
+Special tokens begin with the ï¿½$ï¿½ symbol followed by a reserved character, an opening brace, content string and finally a closing brace.

 ## UPL Component